sassoftware/esp-studio-examples/Basic/union/README.md

 ## Test the Project and View the Results

 If you do not use the **Install example** button in SAS Event Stream Processing Studio, note that this project includes connector orchestration and as a result, it is recommended that you do not use the **Publish** button in SAS Event Stream Processing Studio's test mode to publish events from CSV files to the Source windows.
+Instead, adjust the connectors in the project:
-Instead, adjust the connectors in the project so that they refer to the location in your system where you placed the CSV files.
+1. Edit the publisher connectors in the sourceWindow_01 and sourceWindow_02 windows so that they refer to the location in your system where you placed the CSV files.
+For more information, see [SAS Help Center: Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).
+2. Edit the subscriber connector in the unionWindow window so that it refers to a location where the output file can be written.
+Ensure that the user who tests the project has Write access to that directory.

 When you test the project, the results for each window appear on separate tabs:
 - The **sourceWindow_01** tab displays the first event stream.